mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportmergecommandtype.md

 layout: default
 sidebar: enumerations
 title: "BulkImportMergeCommandType"
-description: "A enumeration that defines the persistency of the database connection object when working with repository."
+description: "A enumeration that is being used to define the command text to use when executing the BinaryBulkMerge operation."
 permalink: /enumeration/postgresql/bulkimportmergecommandtype
 tags: [repodb, class, bulkimportmergecommandtype, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: "PostgreSQL"